maestrodev/maestro-installer/README.md

 \bash -s snapshots < <( curl -sL https://raw.githubusercontent.com/maestrodev/maestro-installer/master/maestro-install )
 </code>

-NOTE: You will need to provide your Maestro Account credentials
+NOTE: You will need to provide your Maestro Account credentials.
+Also, the \ must be removed from the command line above when pasting into a terminal.

 PostgreSQL